-Leah loves cooking and enjoys finding methods on how to spruce up traditional recipes.
+Leah loves cooking and enjoys finding methods for sprucing up traditional recipes.

 I happen to love asparagus.
 I don't love that the stems are so woody.
-I was complaining about how the only good part is the top of the spears, and my awesome mom suggested that I try shaving the stems.
-And an idea was born.
-It's the only way I'll eat asparagus anymore.
-It takes a little more time, but it's soooooo worth it since it makes the stems tender and way easier to eat.
+I was complaining about how the only good part was the top of the spears, and my awesome mom suggested that I try shaving the stems—and it's the only way I'll eat asparagus anymore!
+It takes a little more time, but it's so worth it since it makes the stems tender and way easier to eat.

 If you keep kosher, adding parmesan cheese makes this a dairy dish.
 Parmesan is a nice touch, but it isn't necessary.
 If you choose not to add it, this dish is vegan.
 This recipe fits into diets like keto, paleo, low-carb, Weight Watchers, and autoimmune protocol.